Where to buy the iPhone 12 or iPhone 12 Pro

 Buying direct from Apple is one of the few ways to buy an unlocked, SIM-free iPhone 12Remove non-product link or iPhone 12 ProRemove non-product link, and it’s the go-to place to join the iPhone Upgrade Program.
 Apple will let you trade in your old iPhone (in good condition) as credit toward a new purchase, too.

-This year, Apple is partnering with AT&T and Verizon to offer discounts on the iPhone 12 mini (which isn't avaiable until November) and iPhone 12.
-Instead of paying $729/$829 you get a $30 discount if you buy a phone activated on AT&T or Verizon.
+This year, Apple is partnering with carriers to offer discounts on the iPhone 12 mini (which isn't available until November) and iPhone 12.
+Instead of paying $729/$829 you get a $30 discount if you buy a phone activated on AT&T, Verizon, or T-Mobile/Sprint.

 Both AT&T and Verizon have discounted trade-in plans that you can purchase through Apple (you will trade your phone in directly to the carrier, not Apple).
 With AT&T, you can get the iPhone 12 or iPhone 12 mini for $0 a month over 30 months if you trade in at least an iPhone 8 in good condition.